Connectome Smoothing via Low-rank Approximations: Statistical Connectome Models

-In the RDPG model, each vertex $i$ is associated with latent position $X_i$, and conditioned on the latent positions $X$, the entries $A_{ij}$ are distributed independently as $ \text{Bernoulli}(X_i^{\top} X_j)$ for $i<j$.
-Note that the probability matrix is the outer product of the latent position matrix with itself, $P = X X^{\top}$.
-This imposes two properties on $P$, namely that $P$ is positive-semidefinite and $\mathrm{rank}(P)=\mathrm{rank}(X)\leq d$.
-These properties lead us to our proposed estimator.
-Importantly, even if $P$ is positive semi-definite and low-rank $A$ will always be indefinite, since it has a zero diagonal, and will with high probability have full rank.
+Conditioned on the latent positions, the RDPG is an independent edge model with probability matrix given by the outer product of the latent position matrix with itself, $P = X X^{\top}$.
+This imposes that $P$ is positive-semidefinite and $\mathrm{rank}(P)=\mathrm{rank}(X)\leq d$.

-In the RDPG model, by representing a low-rank matrix in terms of the latent positions, where each vertex is represented as a vector in $\Re^d$ and the entries of the matrix are given by the inner products of these vectors, we can analyze and visualize the geometry of these vectors to interpret how each vertex is behaving in the context of the larger graph.
-By using the SWU4 brain graphs again as an example (see~Section~\ref{sec:corr_data} and \ref{section:data}) and embedding the mean graph $P$, the average of all 454 graphs, we determined the estimated latent positions $\hat{X} \in \mathbb{R}^{N\times d}$, where $N=70$ is the number of vertices and $d = 8$ is the dimension selected by the Zhu and Ghodsi's method \citep{zhu2006automatic}.

-Fig.~\ref{fig:eigenvector_brain} shows the first 4 dimensions of $\hat{X}$ in the brain.
-The value of $\hat{X}_{ij}$ determines the color of the $i$-th brain region for the $j$-th dimension; i.e.\ the $j$-th element of the estimated latent vector for the $i$-th region.
-Red represents a positive value while blue represents the negative one, and the darker the color, the smaller the magnitude of the $\hat{X}_{ij}$.

-The 1st dimension, depicted in Panel (a) of the figure, shows the average level of connectivity for each vertex.
-Panel (b) shows a distinction between the left and right hemisphere, as conveyed in the 2nd dimension.
-Similarly, the other dimensions qualitatively correspond to different lobes.
-For example, the red color corresponds to the Frontal and Temporal lobes in the 3rd dimension, while the light blue roughly matches the Occipital lobe in the 4th dimension.

-These ``eigen-connectomes'' demonstrate noteworthy similarity to the structural connectome harmonics of \citet{Atasoy2016-ip}.
-While prior work has established the utility of eigen-connectomes as a basis set for modeling of functional dynamics, the current study demonstrates the correspondence of these dimensions with lobular divisions.
-Future work integrating the connections between structural features with the modeling of dynamics may provide insight into the spatial distribution of large-scale cortical hierarchies \citep{Margulies2016-jj}.
-Additionally, such representations allow the use of techniques from multivariate analysis to further study the estimated population mean.

-The connection between eigenvectors corresponding to each dimension and lobes will be explored more rigorously in Section~\ref{section:lobe_structure}.